 As the hotel caters primarily to people who are visiting a place for commerce or business, these are located in important commercial and industrial centers of large towns and cities.
 These hotels are generally run by the owners and their success depends on their efficient running and the comforts and facilities they provide.
 In some of the large industrial towns, fully licensed commercial hotels exist complete with restaurants, grill room, functional accommodation and a garage for those travelling by automobile.

 4. Residential Hotels:

 Residential hotels can be described as apartment houses complete with hotel service.
 These are often referred to as apartment hotels.

 The tariff of rooms in these hotels is charged on monthly, half- yearly or yearly basis and is charged for either furnished or unfurnished accommodation.
 These hotels which are located mostly in big cities operate exclusively under the European plan where no meals are provided to the guests.
 These hotels were developed in the United States of America where people discovered that permanent living in hotels offers many advantages.
 Service and amenities provided in these hotels are comparable to those of an average well-regulated home.
 These are very popular in the United States and Western Europe where these are also known popularly as pensions.

 5. Floating Hotels:

 As the name suggests, floating hotels are located on the surface of the water.
 It may be on sea water, river water or on a lake.
 All the facilities and services of a hotel are provided in these hotels.
 These hotels are very popular in many countries.
 In some countries old luxury ships have been converted into floating hotels and are proving very popular among tourists.
 The atmosphere they provide is exclusive and exotic.

 In India, floating hotels in the form of houseboats are very popular with tourists.

 6. Heritage Hotels:

 Heritage hotels have unique architectural features used in different periods of time which blend with the culture and tradition of the area.
-The main idea is to convert those properties which are not being used any more for residential purposes into hotel in order to preserve their uniqueness.

 The main idea is to convert those properties which are not being used any more for residential purposes into hotel in order to preserve their uniqueness.
 Heritage hotels are operating in palaces castles/forts/hunting lodges/havelis/residence built several decades ago.
 The facade, architectural features and the general construction is of distinctive character.
 The properties are to maintain general features conforming to the overall concept of heritage with distinctiveness.
 The properties so converted have all the facilities of a modern hotel.